angel-devicente/htcondor-iac/docs/index.rst

-HTCondor is a batch-processing system (i.e. non-interactive), so you submit jobs to the HTCondor queue with the ``condor_submit`` command, and providing a text submission file, where you specify the executable file, its arguments, inputs and outputs, etc. (see Section `Submitting jobs`_).
+HTCondor is a batch-processing system (i.e. non-interactive), so you submit jobs to the HTCondor queue with the ``condor_submit`` command, and by providing a text submission file where you specify the executable file, its arguments, inputs and outputs, etc. (see Section `Submitting jobs`_).

 You do not need to prepare or compile your programs in any special way